-The portfolio universe is a diversified sample of ESG and mainstream portfolios, covering all types of geographies, market caps and other characteristics, all analysed against their own benchmark.
+The portfolio universe is a diversified sample of hundreds of ESG and mainstream portfolios which we have processed with the Impact Cubed model.
+It covers all types of geographies, market caps and other characteristics, all analysed against their own benchmark.
+Compared to the total universe of portfolios globally, the sample has a higher number of DM and ESG portfolios.
 We update the universe periodically with new results.

-Because the sample is not peer matched to the particular portfolio or otherwise rules-based, we advise to read the relative performance measure as a general indication only.
+Because the sample is not peer matched to the particular portfolio, we advise to read the relative performance measure as a general indication only.

-IMPACT GRAPH
+SPIDER GRAPH

-How to read the impact graph
+How to read the spider graph